AnthonyMarc23/xenith_challenge/README.md

 # Xenith Challenge
 The goal is to create a working To Do list according to the specs.

-## To View
-clone the repository into a new folder,

 ### Update 1
 Set up enviornment and dependencies